danielharrell/does_music_move/does_music_move.md

 So what is the problem with our talking as if music moved?
 The problem, in a word, is *space*: the space we hear music move in.
-For this space makes something close to complete sense on the one hand, yet something closer to nonsense on the other.
-I begin, then, with [an account][sense] of what I mean by the complete sense it makes, before offering a [briefer account][nonsense] of the nonsense it makes.
+For this space makes something close to [complete sense][sense] on the one hand, yet something closer to [nonsense][nonsense] on the other.

 ##### The sense it makes. [sense]